A Preference-Driven Methodology for High-Quality Solidity Code Generation: Experimental Setup

 \subsection{Studied Large Language Models}

 We select 16 state-of-the-art LLMs widely used in recent code generation studies~\cite{khan2023xcodeeval,yan2023codescope,A3CodGen,yu2024codereval,li2024evocodebench}.
 In particular, we focus on recent models released since 2022, and we exclude the small models (with fewer than 2B parameters) due to their limited efficacy.
 Table~\ref{tab:studied_llm} presents the state-of-the-art LLMs studied in our experiments with their sizes and types.
-For RQ-2 and RQ-3, we choose Qwen-7B due to its strong performance in Table~\ref{tab:rq1}, making it a promising candidate for further fine-tuning.
+Our experiments are based on Qwen2.5-Coder, released on November 12, 2024, ensuring evaluation with current state-of-the-art capabilities.
+For RQ-2 and RQ-3, we choose Qwen2.5-Coder-7B due to its strong performance in Table~\ref{tab:rq1}, making it a promising candidate for further fine-tuning.
 Parameter count constraints are imposed by our available computational resources (8 × NVIDIA A800 GPUs).